Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Extending corporate parenting

-Only local authorities have corporate parenting responsibilities in England.
-The government is proposing to extending this to other government departments and public bodies to bring about a “culture change” in supporting children in care and care leavers similar to Scotland.
+The government is proposing to extend corporate parenting responsibilities to other government departments and public bodies to bring about a “culture change” in supporting children in care and care leavers.
+This is already the case in Scotland.

-But children’s rights campaigner Terry Galloway said: “The only way an extension of corporate parenting is going to work is in conjunction with a protected characteristic for care experienced people because it provides the mechanism to hear the voice of care experienced people.”
+However, children’s rights campaigner Terry Galloway said: “The only way an extension of corporate parenting is going to work is in conjunction with a protected characteristic for care experienced people because it provides the mechanism to hear the voice of care experienced people.”

 Virtual school heads